 If discrimination is part of the hostile work environment in which you have found yourself, though, you may have grounds for a lawsuit against your employer.
 In the state of California, certain classes of people are protected from discrimination, pursuant to the Fair Employment and Housing Act (FEHA).

 The FEHA applies to both private and public employers, as well as employment agencies and labor organizations.
-If you think your employer violated the FEHA and you want to hold them accountable, contact the Law Offices of Joel W. Baruch, P.C.
+If you think your employer violated the FEHA and you want to hold them accountable, contact the Law Office of Joel W. Baruch, P.C.

 Our seasoned attorneys have litigated more than 200 trials, and we currently have 22 verdicts and settlements in excess of $1 million.
 Call 949-864-9662 to schedule a case evaluation with an Irvine discrimination lawyer.